Last revision: August 24, 2025 10:03:pm est

 This is your war cry.

-Satan tries to bargain with you one last time, whispering lies, urging you to retreat—but it’s too late.
+Satan tries to bargain with you one last time, whispering lies, urging you to retreat, but it's too late.
 The time for negotiation is over.

 You will taste victory once again.
 And it will be thrilling.

 You refuse to let fear break you.
 You do not escape.
 You do not resist.
 You let go.
 You surrender to the moment and let it take you.
-And then—something unexpected happens.
+And then, something unexpected happens.
+You begin to have fun.

 Action Items: Confronting and Overcoming Your Irrational Fears